 In-House Volunteers at Transition House work one three-hour shift each week.
 It is preferable that this shift be at a regular time each week, however, we do our best to accommodate everyone’s schedule.
 We ask that each volunteer commit to at least 100 hours, which takes approximately one year to fulfill.

 Each year our Crisis Lines receive over 2,000 client related calls.
 Crisis Line Volunteers are relied upon by the Shelter counselling staff to share in the answering of crisis and client related phone calls.
-These volunteers respond to calls from women requesting emergency shelter, women needing support and information, as well as people concerned about family and friends living in abusive relationships.
+These volunteers respond to calls from women requesting emergency shelter, women needing support and information, as well as people concerned about family and friends living in intimate partner violence relationships.
 These phone calls last anywhere from 10 minutes to one hour.

 This comprehensive training involves attending eight to nine sessions that cover various topics such as Active Listening, Safety Planning, Family Law Issues, The Criminal Justice System and Assessment for VWTH Services.
 In addition to the in-depth information provided, volunteers learn by participating in numerous role-plays so they are prepared to deal with a wide range of calls on our Crisis Line.